antmicro/apalis-smart-vision-baseboard/README.rst

 The board is equipped with an FTDI chip providing the UART interface to the host PC.
 Refer to the schematic sheets for more details.
 The default debug UART channel is accessible through ``/dev/ttyUSB0`` (assuming that there are no other FTDI units connected to your PC).
-The default baudrate for serial debug connection is 115200 baud with an 8-bit transmission, 1 stop bit and with no flow control.
+The default baudrate for the serial debug connection is 115200 baud with an 8-bit transmission, 1 stop bit and with no flow control.

 License
 =======